-It is suitable for low-budget tanks as Java moss do not need special lighting, CO2 supplements or additional fertilization.
+It is suitable for low-budget tanks as Java moss does not need special lighting, CO2 supplements, or additional fertilization.

 Moreover, the fact that it requires minimal maintenance alone should be enough to convince you.
 Java moss is also compatible with almost all species of fish and aquarium creatures.

 All in all, we can say that Taxiphyllum Barbieri moss may be the answer you have been looking for.
 Its varied use covers anything from aesthetic values to providing shelter for fry.

 It’s easy to grow and almost impossible to kill, making it perfect even for first-time aquarium owners.
 Problems like algae growth can be expected, but this truly is nothing to worry about.

 If you decide to get Java moss for your tank, the only thing to remember is to keep it trimmed and in check.
 We wish you the best of luck!